avisek123/React-Native-Feed/New_Architecture_README.md

 2. **Native/UI Thread** : Runs native code and manages user interface operations like rendering and handling gesture events.

 3. **Shadow Thread**: Calculates the layout positions of native elements before rendering.

+The relationship between the JavaScript and Native threads is mediated by a component called the Bridge.